 Base Hole describes a natural shaft linking the cliff top and the beach below south of Ardwell Bay.
 The feature is known locally as ‘Bull Hole’ after an unfortunate incident involving a bull falling down the shaft.
 Take care on the cliffs!

 Mary Wilson’s Slunk is the site of a wreck.
-In the Rhins the word slunk is used to describe a gully or narrow bay on a rocky shore.
-Many ships have been lost along the coast and most have been forgotten but the Mary Wilson is remembered though a place name.
+In the Rhins the word slunk is used to describe a gully on a rocky shore.
+Many ships have been wrecked and most have been forgotten but the Mary Wilson is remembered though a place name.

 Stinking Bight is a bight is a shallow indent in the coastline north of Ardwell Bay.
 The seaweed washed up in this location has resulted in a name that identifies the place through its smell rather than how it looks.